 - 1 Click the maximum rows list from the Max Row List that you want to update. - The default list name is Max_Row_List.
-This list can be renamed to better describe the changes made. - 2 Click Edit. - A secondary property list appears. - 3 Add an entry to the list by clicking Add new row.

-- a Table-The table to limit the rows returned. - b Maximum Rows Returned-Enter the maximum rows to return.
+This list can be renamed to better describe the changes made. - 2 Click Edit. - A secondary property list appears. - 3 Add an entry to the list by clicking Add new row. - Fill in the dialog box fields. - a Table-The table to limit the rows returned. - b Maximum Rows Returned-Enter the maximum rows to return.
 The maximum value for rows returned is 100. - 4 Click the dialog box Save button to save your entries and close the dialog box. - 5 Click Save.